Aryansh-S/USACO/Implementations/Algorithms/Query DS/SegTreeLibrary/README.md

 between implementation difficulty and solution.

 The idea behind this is that any segment tree can be concisely represented as a closed associative algebraic space, or monoid, on its nodes, whereafter any "update" becomes a functional endomorphism on ranges of nodes.
+- For ease of use, I have premade several monoids and endomorphisms in the namespace.